 The exhibition is accompanied by the publication S, with text by Wouter Welling and interviews about the snake sessions with Ferry Torrez and the models.
 The publication is bilingual (NL and EN) and is available via the webshop.

-registration for your visit
+registration of your visit

 In order to give as many visitors as possible the opportunity to visit the ‘corona proof’ exhibition, the opening hours have been extended for the time being to Tuesday to Sunday from 1 p.m. to 5 p.m.